taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 Emotional stress caused by travel also causes the same thing to happen, as we have so many internal worries and concerns that we lose the ability to step back and see the bigger picture.

-All of these factors combine to allow long-term travel to contribute to chronic burnout.
+All of these factors combine for nomadism to contribute to chronic burnout.

 ### What You Can Do About It